Deta-Cold/delta-firmware/docs/legacy/firmware-format.md

-# Trezor One firmware format
+# detahard One firmware format

-Historically Trezor One has been using 256-byte header (w/ `TRZR` magic string) followed by the actual firmware.
+Historically detahard One has been using 256-byte header (w/ `TRZR` magic string) followed by the actual firmware.
 Since version 1.8.0, different 1024-byte header (w/ `TRZF` magic string) is in use, and building firmware from this repository produces firmware image containing such header followed by firmware code.